 Microsoft System Security Center Endpoint Protection did so poorly at preventing the threats that its protection rating dropped below zero.
-This is because it failed to prevent 41 threats from compromising the system.
+This is because it failed to prevent 38 threats from compromising the system.

 Anti-malware products need to be able to distinguish between malicious and non-malicious programs.
-This is where some products failed to excel and products from Trend Micro and McAfee were particularly distracting and inaccurate, as we noted in the previous report.
+All products tested were excellent in this regard.